 This scholarship, in the amount of \$1000, is awarded annually to a student registered in a chemistry program at a university in the province of Alberta.
-The criteria include an overall GPA in the current year of 3.0, volunteer activities by the student contributing either to the chemical profession or to the community, and active participation by the student in the arts or the cultural activities of his or her community, or those of his or her cultural heritage.
+The criteria include an overall GPA of 3.0 based on the eight best one-semester university level chemistry courses within the current course of study and volunteerism by the student in a chemistry-related activity.
+Points will be awarded for student memberships in the ACPA, CIC, or undergraduate chemistry student associations.
 The applicant must supply an essay of 100 to 200 words in length.
 The application deadline is March 31.
-This scholarship is an ongoing tribute to Arthur Bollo-Kamara, Ph.D., P.Chem. and the work he conducted on behalf of chemists in Alberta.